 configuration 3-phase meter

-2.3 RF Gateway module communicating on Modbus or on LoRa
+2.3 RF Gateway module communicates via Modbus or via LoRa

 result:

-The configuration of a gateway (slave) which is linked via LoRa to the central Memo web server is identical to a gateway linked via Modbus.
-You must enter the serial number with lowercase g, for example: ’08g00411′ and the RG gateway must still be connected with the central MEM02 web server.
+The configuration of a gateway (slave) which is linked via LoRa to the central Memo webserver is identical to a gateway linked via Modbus.
+The serial number has to be filled in with a lowercase g, for example: ’08g00411′ and the RG gateway has to be joined to the central MEM02 webserver.
+The procedure to join:

-2. Now tension on the RG.
-Set the 016 module so that the gateway enters join mode for 1 minute: PWR and COM led flash alternately
+2. Now apply power to the RG.
+016 module so that the gateway enters join mode for 1 minute: PWR and COM LED flash alternately

-3. Press the green “MODULE NOK” button in the web server so that “Join 30sec” appears
+3. In the web server, press the green “MODULE NOK” button so that ‘Join 30sec’ appears

 4. Press send

-The configuration of a smart plug is done like any RF module: first the serial number (eg 10S00031) and a unique Modbus address are entered, the module is connected.
-The signal strength can be read with the test button.
+The configuration of a smartplug is done like any RF module: first the serial number ( e.g. 10S00031) and a unique Modbus address are entered, the module is jointed.
+With the test button one can read the signal reception strength.

-The configuration of a wireless energy counter is done like any RF module: first the serial number (eg 08F00011) and a number of unique Modbus addresses are entered, the module is connected.
-The signal strength can be read with the test button.
+The configuration of a wireless energy counter is done like any RF module: first the serial number ( e.g. 08F00011) and a number of unique Modbus addresses are entered, the module is jointed.
+With the test button one can read the signal reception strength.

 3.0 Channels